 Last summer, the Bureau of Meteorology routinely reported all-time-high temperature statements and the record-breaking heatwave was declared a state of emergency as humans and animals alike suffered in the sweltering heat.
 An increase in heat-related illnesses resulted in more ambulance calls and doctor visits than usual.
+How to keep your cool this summer.

 This year, the Bureau of Meteorology is again predicting above average summer temperatures across most of Australia on their outlook for December through March.
 Here is what you should know about your health and soaring summer temperatures.